Copenhagen Cruise Port: 10 Unique Things To Explore in Denmark

 Amalienborg Museum is wheelchair accessible.
 I strongly suggest you book your tickets ahead of time to secure your spot and avoid lines and waiting.

-If your time in Copenhagen is limited, I suggest admiring this beautiful palace from the outside and do not miss the change of guards happening every day at noon.
+If your time in Copenhagen is limited, I suggest admiring this beautiful palace from the outside and not miss the change of guards happening every day at noon.

 6. Rosenborg Castle